5 marketing predictions this holiday season

 Operational motivations and having a true competitive edge have accelerated the use of AI.
 In fact, 87% of firms are using or exploring how to integrate the technology into their business.
 The top motivations are supply chain driven, as well as offering a more innovative experience, improving customer service and personalisation.

-Watch to see how this evolves over the next few months with even greater use across different channels.
+Watch to see how this evolves with greater usage across different channels.

 Businesses learned the hard way last year and many had to change their outdated customer policies.
 100-day refunds were rolled out and 'speed' became the deciding purchasing factor for so many of us shopping during the first national lockdown.
 Next-day deliveries are now expected.